jacebrowning/gitman/docs/extras/git-svn-bridge.md

 > **Important**
 >
-> The GitMan `git svn` support does currently not track any changes in the imported SVN repository.
+> The Gitman `git svn` support does currently not track any changes in the imported SVN repository.
 > The focus of this feature is to just import SVN dependencies
 > in a readonly fashion.
 > In this matter any changes in the imported svn repository
-> will be overridden by an update/install process (like an implicit `--force` for each GitMan command).
+> will be overridden by an update/install process (like an implicit `--force` for each Gitman command).

 To import SVN repositories it is required to specify the repo source parameter `type` to `git-svn` for the corresponding entries.